paveldn/haier-esphome/README.md

 # How to backup original image and flash ESPHome to the ESP32 Haier module

-**It is strongly recommended to make a backup of original flash content before flashing ESPHome!**
+**It is strongly recommended to make a backup of the original flash content before flashing ESPHome!**

-To make backup and to flash the new firmware you will need to use a USB to TTL converter and solder wires to access UART0 on board (or use something like this: [Pogo Pin Probe Clip 2x5p 2.54 mm]( https://www.tinytronics.nl/shop/en/tools-and-mounting/measuring/accessories/test-probe-with-clamp-pogo-pin-2x5p))
+To make a backup and to flash the new firmware you will need to use a USB to TTL converter and solder wires to access UART0 on board (or use something like this: [Pogo Pin Probe Clip 2x5p 2.54 mm]( https://www.tinytronics.nl/shop/en/tools-and-mounting/measuring/accessories/test-probe-with-clamp-pogo-pin-2x5p))

 **UART0 pinout:**
 <p><a href="https://github.com/paveldn/ESP32-S0WD-Haier/blob/master/img/ESP32_Haier_UAR0_pinout.jpg?raw=true"><img src="https://github.com/paveldn/ESP32-S0WD-Haier/blob/master/img/ESP32_Haier_UAR0_pinout.jpg?raw=true" height="50%" width="50%"></a></p>

 To put the device in the flash mode you will need to shortcut GPIO0 to the ground before powering the device.

-Once the device is in flash mode you can make a full backup of the original firmware in case you would like to return the module to its factory state.
+Once the device is in the flash mode you can make a full backup of the original firmware in case you would like to return the module to its factory state.
 To make a backup you can use [esptool](https://github.com/espressif/esptool).
 Command to make a full flash backup:

 **python esptool.py -b 115200 --port <port_name> read_flash 0x00000 0x400000 flash_4M.bin**